cyb3rjerry/c-b.io/content/blog/dissecting_blankgrabber.md

 ### How it targets browsers

-Due to the prevalence of Chromium (Brave, Chrome, Opera, ...)
+Due to the prevalence of Chromium (Brave, Chrome, Opera, ...) it mainly focuses on it.
+This would get a little long to describe with code snippets so to make it short I'll list it's capabilities with bullet points instead.

+-